LucaGrillotti-sony/diffusion_policy/README.md

 ```
 Press "C" to start evaluation (handing control over to the policy).
 Press "S" to stop the current episode.

-## 🗺️ Codebase Tutorial
-This codebase is structured under the requirement that:
-1. implementing `N` tasks and `M` methods will only require `O(N+M)` amount of code instead of `O(N*M)`
-2. while retaining maximum flexibility.

-To achieve this requirement, we
-1. maintained a simple unified interface between tasks and methods and
-2. made the implementation of the tasks and the methods independent of each other.

-These design decisions come at the cost of code repetition between the tasks and the methods.
-However, we believe that the benefit of being able to add/modify task/methods without affecting the remainder and being able understand a task/method by reading the code linearly outweighs the cost of copying and pasting 😊.

 ### The Split
 On the task side, we have:
 * `Dataset`: adapts a (third-party) dataset to the interface.